 These tariffs will be invoiced taking into account the average power consumption mentioned in the product specifications of the installed equipment (fully installed rack).
-The AO needs to provide the relevant information to at the latest upon installation of the equipment (or upon request for already installed equipment).
-In case the AO does not provide the relevant information to , will take into account the total installed power.
+The AO needs to provide the relevant information to Wyre at the latest upon installation of the equipment (or upon request for already installed equipment).
+In case the AO does not provide the relevant information to Wyre, Wyre will take into account the total installed power.

 b) rackspace: